-The Department compares data collected from MMIS claims and the participant's service plan to discover deficiencies for this performance measure.
+The Department compares data collected from MMIS claims and the participant's BUS/Bridge records to discover deficiencies for this performance measure.
 Case managers are required to perform follow-up activities with participants and providers to ensure the Service Plan reflects the appropriate services authorized in the amount necessary to meet the participant's identified needs.

-The Department uses the participant's BUS record as discovery for this performance measure.
+The Department uses the participant's BUS records as discovery for this performance measure.